Are you ready to meet your Newborn but don’t know what to expect from Postpartum?

 3. You Will Hate The Staff

-As I said, the nurses and doctors are just doing their job and I was very grateful for that.
+As I said, the nurses and doctors are just doing their job and I am very grateful for that.
 But, after just giving birth, you are tired.
 Soooo tired.
 I don’t know about you, but when I am tired, I get angry very quickly.

 So after a long day of taking care of your newborn, having severe postpartum pain, entertaining all the visitors, and trying to survive, all you want to do at night is to sleep.
-Imagine: You just nursed your baby who fell asleep during eating, put some cream on your sore nipples, wished your hubby a goodnight, and turn around to finally close your eyes.
+Imagine: You just nursed your baby who fell asleep during eating, put some cream on your sore nipples, wished your hubby a goodnight, and turns around to finally close your eyes.
 Sounds nice right?

-Well, a few minutes later a nurse storms into your room, wakes you up to check your blood pressure, temperature and press around on your hurting belly a little more, wakes up your newborn while doing all that and leaves again.
+Well, a few minutes later a nurse storms into your room, wakes you up to check your blood pressure, temperature and press around on your hurting belly a little more, wakes up your newborn while doing all that, and leaves again.
 FUN TIMES!!

 4. Your Nipples Will Be Sore

 Talking about nipples, oh man… I was not prepared for that.
 Sure, everyone tells you about how hard breastfeeding is.
 Sometimes they even talked about their hurting nipples, but did you really listen?
 Did you really care back then?
 Of course not.
 Everyone thinks: I am doing it the right way and ask for help when the baby doesn’t latch right.
 Maybe you even did a breastfeeding class and feel prepared.

 Trust me, you could talk to all the lactation consultants, nurses, and doctors on this planet.
 You could even attempt every class or do every online course out there.
 The chances are: Your nipples are probably still going to be sore the first couple of days.

 My nipples were not only sore, but they were also bleeding and every time I took my breast out to feed baby girl and the air was touching my nipple, I was bawling my eyes out because of the pain.